If you’re looking for directions to Jonathan Run Falls at Ohiopyle State Park, you’re in the right place!

-Jonathan Run Falls is the collective term given to a pair of outstanding waterfalls spaced 1/3 of a mile apart along Jonathan Run at Ohiopyle State Park.
+Jonathan Run Falls are a pair of outstanding waterfalls spaced 1/3 of a mile apart along Jonathan Run at Ohiopyle State Park.

 When you couple the hike to those two waterfalls with short side-excursions to nearby Sugar Run Falls and Fechter Run Falls, you have what I consider to be THE best waterfall hike in western Pennsylvania!

 Follow along as I give you step-by-step directions on how to find these four beautiful waterfalls in the wilds of Fayette County.